dotnet/docs-maui/docs/get-started/installation.md

     :::image type="content" source="media/installation/vscode/connect-account.png" alt-text="Screenshot of the Visual Studio Code connect account to c# dev kit button.":::

-    Follow the prompts to sign in your Microsoft account.
+    Follow the prompts to sign into your Microsoft account.
 For more information, see [Signing in to C# Dev Kit](https://code.visualstudio.com/docs/csharp/signing-in#_sign-in-with-a-microsoft-or-organizational-account).

 For more information about C# Dev Kit licensing, see [C# Dev Kit FAQ](https://code.visualstudio.com/docs/csharp/cs-dev-kit-faq).